rsdoiel/antennaApp/about.md

 Through YAML configuration files you can customize the HTML rendered by **antenna** on a per collection basis.
 That means it is possible to recreate a &quot;news paper&quot; like experience.

-A statis website using **antenna** can grow through either enhancing the HTML markup defined in the YAML configuration or through manipulation of the collection contents in the SQLite3 database.
+A static website using **antenna** can grow through either enhancing the HTML markup defined in the YAML configuration or through manipulation of the collection contents in the SQLite3 database.
-This provides opporutinies to integrate with other static website tools like [PageFind](https://pagefind.app &quot;A browser side search engine&quot;) and [FlatLake](https://flatlake.app &quot;A static JSON API driven by front matter in Markdown documents&quot;).
+This provides opportunities to integrate with other static website tools like [PageFind](https://pagefind.app &quot;A browser side search engine&quot;) and [FlatLake](https://flatlake.app &quot;A static JSON API driven by front matter in Markdown documents&quot;).
 You can even use **{app_name}** to augment your existing blog."